|

 size and the preferred size.
 Both the minimum and the preferred

-sizes refer to the total area of the Item
+sizes refer to the total area of the Item, which includes

 label, as well as other space that is significant to the layout policy.
 These